Puttenahalli: Puttenahalli Village

 The Puttenahalli in South Bangalore which is part of JP Nagar phases 6 and 7 is often confused with Puttanahalli in North Bangalore which is next to Yelahanka Town on the way to Kempegowda International Airport.

 In Puttanahalli, a small area in the middle still has a traditional rural population who follow its agricultural traditions.
 This place is generally referred by local people as Puttanahalli Village.

 The estimated population of Puttanahalli Village is around 230.
 Majority of the population belongs to the Hindu religion.
-Their faith plays a significant role in the structure of their society and its influences can seen in its homes.
+Their faith plays a significant role in the structure of their society and its influences can be seen in its homes.
 Some houses are painted in bright blue colour and has got illustrations and murals of gods.
 There is also a temple in the village.

 Around 30% of the families in this settlement live in poverty.
 Considering their economic status, electricity is subsidised for them.
 Water is made available to the houses through pipelines.

 The economic and non-economic activities people engage in include home making, cattle rearing, pottery, book making, construction workers, auto driving, working on construction sites, doing minor businesses etc. Every child in this village is sent to school.

 When Bangalore expanded into Puttanahalli, Puttanahalli Village adapted to the changing environment an entirely different way.
 They continued agriculture and cattle rearing, and of the two cattle rearing is still a profession here today.
 It got its own vernacular architecture and minor traditions in relatively short period of time.

 It has remained a predominantly poor community because of its low economic status and poor public infrastructure, but they have been receiving aid from the government for house construction and development of public amenities.
 Due to the aid received from the government for making houses, the villagers could finally settle down in permanent houses and thus the area became a permanent settlement.
 But since people of this area could no longer engage in agricultural activities due increasing land prices, many opted for jobs in the town.